 call before you dig

-April is National Safe Digging Month!
+August 11 is National 8-1-1 Day!
 It's the time of year when the American Petroleum Institute encourages homeowners and professional excavators to call 811 and follow the safe digging process to help prevent injuries, property damage and inconvenient outages.

 Beneath America's cities and rural areas lies a complex network of pipelines, wires, conduits and cables.
 Some are buried only a few feet - or less - below the surface.
 Hitting these lines can damage them, disrupting service, resulting in costly repairs and possibly fines and even endangering lives.
 A federally-mandated national "Call Before You Dig" number, 811 was created to help protect you from unintentionally hitting underground utility lines while working on digging projects.

-API supports National Safe Digging Month and encourages homeowners and professional excavators to take the following steps before any digging project:
+API supports National 8-1-1 Day and April as National Safe Digging Month and encourages homeowners and professional excavators to take the following steps before any digging project:

 - Always call 811 a few days before digging, regardless of the depth or familiarity with the property.

 - Plan ahead.
 Notify your local one call center by calling 811 or making an online request 2-3 days before work begins.
 Be sure to check our state map to find out how far in advance you need to call.